VincentMasselis/RxUIKotlin/README.md

 ### Restrictions

-It works only with [RxJava2](https://github.com/ReactiveX/RxJava), it's designed to work with [Kotlin](https://github.com/JetBrains/kotlin) (usage of extensions) and it dispose only the fragments from the [AndroidX library](https://developer.android.com/guide/components/fragments).
+It works only with [RxJava3](https://github.com/ReactiveX/RxJava), it's designed to work with [Kotlin](https://github.com/JetBrains/kotlin) (usage of extensions) and it dispose only the fragments from the [AndroidX library](https://developer.android.com/guide/components/fragments).

+The last supported RxJava2 version is the `1.2.3`

 ## Installation

-`implementation "com.vincentmasselis.rxuikotlin:rxuikotlin-core:1.2.3"`
+`implementation "com.vincentmasselis.rxuikotlin:rxuikotlin-core:3.0.0" //Use version 1.2.3 for RxJava2`

 ## Usage